Pregnant and looking for a midwife? Fill out our intake form.

 Due to restrictions on hospital privileges for all care providers at Mount Sinai Hospital, we prioritize accepting clients who are planning out-of-hospital births.
 Clients who plan out-of-hospital births will have full access to hospital birth care when indicated for clinical reasons.

 The Midwives Collective of Toronto has worked as a group practice providing community based midwifery care in Toronto since 1983.
 We provide midwifery care during pregnancy, labour, birth and the postpartum period.
-We attend both home and hospital births.
+We attend births at home, at the Toronto Birth Centre, and the hospital.
 All of the midwives in our group have privileges at Mount Sinai Hospital.
 All collective midwives are registered with the regulatory organization, the College of Midwives of Ontario and are active members of the professional organization, the Association of Ontario Midwives.
 We have midwives who speak Cantonese, Dutch, English, Farsi, Flemish, French, Mandarin, Slovak and Spanish.